rust-bitcoin/hammersbald/README.md

 See [Hammersbald](https://medium.com/@tamas.blummer/hammersbald-7c0bda14da1e) on medium

 ## API
-This library in contrast only implements the bare minimum of operations:
+This library implements the bare minimum of operations:

 * insert data with a key
 * find data with a key